 Forbes magazine recently listed this area as the best engineering major for the class of 2022.
 Industries requiring these skills include environmental management (Garver Engineering, CH2M Hill, US Army Corps of Engineers), water treatment (Beaver Water District, OMI), consumer product retailers (Wal-Mart, Estee Lauder, Target), ecosystem restoration and protection (Arkansas Department of Environmental Quality, Dept. of Health, US Environmental Protection Agency), food processing (Tyson, M&M Mars, Anheuser-Busch, General Mills), agriculture (Monsanto, Bayer Crop Science, DuPont), alternative energy (municipal governments), land management (US Forestry Service), and recreation (US Fish and Wildlife Service, National Parks Service).

-Biological Engineering is an ABET accredited program leading to the B.S. degree.
-M.S. and Ph.D. degrees are also offered.
-The curriculum is under the joint supervision of the dean of the College of Engineering and the dean of the Dale Bumpers College of Agricultural, Food and Life Sciences.
+The undergraduate program in biological engineering, leading to the Bachelor of Science degree in Biological Engineering, is accredited by the Engineering Accreditation Commission of ABET.
+Visit http://www.abet.org.
+The M.S. and Ph.D. degrees are also offered.
+The curriculum is under the supervision of the dean of the College of Engineering.
 The Bachelor of Science in Biological Engineering degree is conferred by the College of Engineering and is granted after the successful completion of 128 hours of approved course work.

 The educational objective of the Biological Engineering program at the University of Arkansas is to prepare students to successfully practice engineering involving the design and management of sustainable food, water, engery and related biological systems.